Inflationary Fossils Beyond Perturbation Theory: Resumming diagrams

 \subsection{Comparison with existing literature}

 A complete and comprehensive comparison of the technique introduced in \cite{Celoria_2021} and on which this work builds upon with all existing literature is certainly beyond the scope of this paragraph.
 It is however instructive to point out the differences between this approach and other approaches that work beyond perturbation theory, or that employ techniques of Effective Field Theory (EFT) to integrate out fields.
-Beginning with the former, the main difference of the approach carried out here with respect to other recent resummation techniques that reach beyond perturbation theory in the inflationary era, such as the one in Appendix A.2 of \cite{Bordin_2018}, or the works of \cite{Werth:2023pfl, Pinol:2023oux} is the nature of the interaction: such works consider quadratic mixing between two fields, and resum many oscillations in an effective propagator, whereas in \cite{Celoria_2021} and here a cubic vertex is considered, and resummed in the effective propagator.
-It would be interesting to see if the two approaches can be combined, and to understand to which extent the results they give in terms of modifications of the power spectra are qualitatively equivalent, or if instead they have distinct signatures.
+To conclude, we will draw some consideration to broadly frame the techniques treated in this work with some of the literature of the so-called \vg separate Universe'' approach.
+Beginning with the former techniques, the main difference of the approach carried out here with respect to other recent resummation techniques that reach beyond perturbation theory at tree level in the inflationary era, such as the one in Appendix A.2 of \cite{Bordin_2018}, or the works of \cite{Werth:2023pfl, Pinol:2023oux} is the nature of the interaction: such works consider quadratic mixing between two fields, and resum many oscillations in an effective propagator, whereas in \cite{Celoria_2021} and here a cubic vertex is considered, and resummed in the effective propagator.
+Other recent contributions, such as \cite{Palma_2025, Huenupi_2024} and related works) focus on resumming IR loop effects in de Sitter, which in the specific diagrammatical configurations considered should give logarithmic corrections, and for this reason are different and may be complementary to the approach carried out here.
+It would be interesting to see if this approach can be combined with any of the above mentioned ones, and to understand to which extent the results these approaches give in terms of modifications of the power spectra are qualitatively equivalent, or if instead they have distinct signatures.